itk-dev/os2iot_alert_manager/README.md

 ## Commands

-If using Docker, they are executed in the `phpfpm` container by executing `bin/console`.
+If using Docker, commands are executed in the `phpfpm` container by executing `bin/console`.
 All commands have `--help` option which will output text explaining all the options and what they are used for.